| ELFOS |

 If you are new to using this machine, I recommend you start with the Main screen.
 You will have a lot to learn there before moving to other screens.

 The version you are using shows in the lower right corner of the opening screen.
-"3.1.1" is shown here, denoting the use of version 3.1, modification level 1.
+"3.1.3" is shown here, denoting the use of version 3.1, modification level 3.
+The documentation here is for 3.1.3.

 Index of Activities, Calculators, and Other Key Information